Dreambound

 If you plan to take a CNA class in Illinois, you may need to buy a few items.
 Some of these items include textbooks, which are used for theory classes.
 Also, stethoscopes, blood pressure cuffs, and other equipment that you need for clinical practice.

-Most schools provide these items for you, but in case they don't, make sure to buy quality materials, as they will serve you well in the long run.
+Most schools provide these items for you, but in case they don't make sure to buy quality materials, as they will serve you well in the long run.
 Read this general guideline of what you need to buy for your CNA class, and check if you have everything you need!

 In the state of Illinois, it is important to have up-to-date immunizations before signing up for class.
 It is one of the requirements for the CNA program to be able to work with patients or residents.
 Keeping up-to-date on these vaccines will help protect both clients and healthcare professionals alike.

-What Are the Requirements to Become a CNA in Illinois?
+What are the CNA Requirements in Illinois?

-With six ways to become a CNA in Illinois becoming one has never been easier!
+With six ways to become a CNA in Illinois, becoming one has never been easier!
 You can be a CNA if you've completed a nursing arts course like in licensed practical nurse (LPN) or registered nurse (RN) programs.
 If you've completed nursing aide training in the army or are already a CNA, LPN, or RN in another state and meet the requirements, you can work as a CNA in Illinois too!

 Let’s focus on the traditional path, where you will take the usual CNA course and pass the state exams.
 Here’s a sneak peek of what your journey can look like: